SiriShultz/sitelinks/Customer Personality Analysis/README.md

  # Has_Child

-Create Calculated column for customers who has child and no child.
+Create a calculated column for customers who has child and no child.

     Has_Child =
     CALCULATE (